drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Flexibility of the Receptor

-A receptor possesses very flexible structural elements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/flexibility-receptor-1d822b27'><i class='fa fa-play' aria-hidden='true'></i></button>A receptor possesses very flexible structural elements.
 The following is an example of the HIV-1 protease.
 X-ray crystallographic studies have shown that the tips of the flaps of this enzyme are capable of undergoing a 7 &#8491; movement between the free and the complex enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer